tidyverse/tidyups/004-governance.md

 to involve the community in decision making as much as possible, while recognising that excellent user experience often requires consistent design guided by a single voice.

+The following sections define the four key roles (users, contributors, authors, and maintainers) and a couple of common processes.

 ### Roles